robtweed/golgi/GOLGI_CF_REACT_2.md

 We need to make the following changes:

-- we can make the *Context* object available within an Assembly by adding it as an argument to the Assembly's *load()* method, ie:

-        export function load(ctx) {

-- next, add the PRODUCTS array to the *Context* object instead of defining it as a local variable, so it's then available to other Components:
+- Every Golgi Component automatically exposes the *Context* object via *this.context*, so we can modify it within any *hook* method.
+So, in our case, we add the PRODUCTS array to the *Context* object instead of defining it as a local variable, and by doing so, it's then available to other Components:

-        ctx.PRODUCTS = [
+        this.context.PRODUCTS = [
           {category: 'Sporting Goods', price: '$49.99', stocked: true, name: 'Football'}, {category: 'Sporting Goods', price: '$9.99', stocked: true, name: 'Baseball'}, {category: 'Sporting Goods', price: '$29.99', stocked: false, name: 'Basketball'},